-- 6. Not applicable. - 7. (a) Registration must be in place before industrial chemicals may be imported.
+Registration of introducers - registration must be in place for companies and individuals before industrial chemicals are imported.
 The registration process required for individuals and companies intending to import relevant industrial chemicals may take up to 30 days.
-Subject to section 80A & 80B of the Industrial Chemicals (Notification and Assessment) Act 1989, the Director (of NICNAS) must deal with an application for registration, or renewal of registration, as follows: (a) if the application is in relation to the registration year in which the application is made or a previous registration year-as soon as practicable but, in any case, within 30 days after receipt of the application; and (b) if the application is in relation to the next registration year-as soon as practicable but, in any case, not later than the later of: (i) 30 days after the start of that next registration year; and (ii) 30 days after receipt of the application.
+Subject to section 80A and 80B of the Industrial Chemicals (Notification and Assessment) Act 1989, the Director (of NICNAS) must deal with an application for registration, or renewal of registration, as follows: (a) if the application is in relation to the registration year in which the application is made or a previous registration year-as soon as practicable but, in any case, within 30 days after receipt of the application; and (b) if the application is in relation to the next registration year-as soon as practicable but, in any case, not later than the later of: (i) 30 days after the start of that next registration year; and (ii) 30 days after receipt of the application.